pretzelhammer/rust-blog/posts/sizedness-in-rust.md

 - a trait is object-unsafe if
     - it's bounded by `Sized`
     - it has associated functions
-    - it has associated consts
+    - it has associated constants
     - it has generic methods
 - a trait is otherwise object-safe, including if
     - it's generic